1-800-BAD-CODE/MorseCodeToolkit/README.md

 Training time for these models with a synthetic dataset is a few hours on a single device for acceptable results (~1% WER with the chosen data generation parameters).
+The Russian model was fine-tuned from the English model, which was trained from scratch.

 # Generating Morse Audio